Dimitrisjim25/Payment_System/README.md

-My apologies!
-I completely missed that instruction.
-Here is the same concise, high-level README.md, translated into English as requested.

 Modular Payment System

 This project implements a foundational Payment System architecture, designed with a microservices approach to clearly separate concerns between payment processing and user management.
 Its purpose is to demonstrate core functionalities and serve as a flexible foundation for future development.

 1. Architecture & Purpose